 Sapienza students not only study in a world class university, they also study in a world class city.
 Rome is the ideal environment to learn and packs an infinite amount of history, art and culture.
 It is a city full of surprises that never fails to delight the senses.
 Living here is an integral part of the university experience and will greatly enrich your stay at Sapienza.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Sapienza University of Rome!
+Some of these might help you to study for a Master at Sapienza University of Rome!